João Bruno Soeiro, Audio Engineer at CineLab SoundMix

 “Berklee allowed me to become the musician I always wanted to be.”

 Originally hailing from Lisbon, Portugal, João Bruno Soeiro M.M.
 ‘14 has developed his career between his home city, working as a composer for film and television, and Moscow, Russia, where he works as an audio engineer at CineLab SoundMix, Russia’s leading audio post-production house.
-After graduating from Berklee’s campus in Valencia, Spain, with a Master of Music in scoring for film, television, and video games, Soeiro is currently writing the music for an as-yet unnamed show that will be broadcast on Portuguese’s main national channel, RTP 1, while setting up Russia’s first full-cycle Music Department for Film and Television at CineLab.
+After graduating from Berklee’s campus in Valencia, Spain, with a Master of Music in Scoring for Film, Television, and Video Games, Soeiro wrote the music for a show that aired on Portuguese’s main national channel, RTP 1, while setting up Russia’s first full-cycle Music Department for Film and Television at CineLab.
 Earlier this year, Soeiro was also contacted by filmmaker Leonel Vieira, who commissioned him to work on the original score of his feature film Alguém Como Eu.
 A co-production between Portugal and Brazil, it will premiere in Portugal in October 2017.

 What can you tell us about the full-cycle Music Department at CineLab in Moscow, and how did Berklee prepare you for it?